yaylinda/scriptable/README.md

 - Background colors
 - Icon

-I would also reccommend using the GenerateTransparentBackground script and using the output of that as the background for the Discord Widget.
+I would also reccommend getting the [GenerateTransparentBackground](https://github.com/yaylinda/scriptable/blob/main/GenerateTransparentBackground.js) script and using the output of that as the background for the Discord Widget.
 Then you can get a look like the screenshot below:

 ![DiscordWidget](/images/DiscordWidget.png)